-Push secondary wire rope through the wire rope insertion point for the secondary rope until it exits the hoist.
+Push the secondary wire rope through the wire rope inlet in the ISL until it exits the ISL and the brackets.

-Attach a 25 lb (11.5 kg) weight to the end of the secondary wire rope to assist secondary wire rope travel.
+Attach a 25-lb (11.5-kg) weight to the end of the secondary wire rope to assist secondary wire rope travel.